josephpaul0/tdu/README.md

   --help     Program help
 ```
 ##Quick start guide for end users
-- If you just want to use the program on Linux x86-64, then you can download a ready-to-run binary at https://bitbucket.org/josephpaul0/tdu/downloads/
+- If you just want to use the program on Linux or Windows x86-64, then you can download a ready-to-run binary at https://bitbucket.org/josephpaul0/tdu/downloads/

 ##Quick start guide for advanced users / developers
-- You need a Go compiler and a Linux OS
+- You need a Go compiler
 - Clone the git repository or download the source archive.
 - Run 'make' to build the binary

 ##Other Operating Systems
-- If you use Windows, FreeBSD, or macOS, then you can submit patches for supporting those operating systems.
+- If you use FreeBSD or macOS, please test the code and submit patches for supporting those operating systems.

 ##Project information:
 - Author:   Joseph Paul